grondl/yagv-ng/README.md

     - ran '2to3' on the .py files to make them into python3 compatible code then corrected errors produced when attempting to run.
     - made Gcode  G0x instead of only Gx acceptable,  discarded all  Gcode starting with M, discarded Gcode starting with '('and '%'
     - mapped G2 and G3 onto G1 , accept I J K values but not using them ... didn check the actual effect on rounded corners.
-    - code now imports RegEx.
+    - code now needs to import RegEx.

 ### CHANGES 2016/01/12